isoux/R4R/README.md

 ---

-## 🏗️ Future Plans

-- README documentation for version 0.00
-- Detailed documentation on GDT, LDT, TSS, and descriptor generation (there is already extensive documentation in the code)
-- Releasing ISO and emulator-ready builds for easy testing
-- Educational write-ups and videos to accompany the codebase

----

-## 💡 Inspiration

-The project is deeply inspired by early UNIX systems that ran on Intel 386 processors, and in particular the work of:

-- **William and Lynne Jolitz** — creators of **386BSD**, one of the first open-source ports of UNIX to the i386 platform
-- The simplicity, power, and elegance of **early i386 system architecture**
-- The desire to educate and inspire others to **explore hardware-level programming** for its own sake

----

 ## 🧠 Why This Still Matters

 > *“In the age of abstracted software layers, managed runtimes, and portable VMs, one could ask — why bother with legacy features like 4 protection rings?”*